 Why Athens Tip: Get there before 9pm

-The main event of Easter starts a few minutes before midnight, the lights of all churches and their surrounding areas go out and the next light that is seen is that of candles (the Holy Light has now been spread around the city) that are passed from person to person, before a traditional hymn “Chistos Anesti” (resurrection of Christ) is sung by the congregation three times to signify the holy trinity.
+The main event of Easter starts in the half hour before midnight, the lights of all churches and their surrounding areas go out a few minutes before 12am and the next light that is seen is that of candles (the Holy Light has now been spread around the city and country) that are passed from person to person, before a traditional hymn “Chistos Anesti” (resurrection of Christ) is sung by the congregation three times to signify the holy trinity.

-Why Athens Tip: get to your final church by around 11:00pm to hear the resurrection at midnight.
+Why Athens Tip: get to your final church by around 11:30pm at the latest to hear the resurrection at midnight.
+You can find some tips here on interesting churches in Athens to attend.

 The ancient hymn of “Christos Anesti” that you will hear chanted after midnight